1. PERSONAL FINANCE

 Although financial literacy on its own won’t solve the consumer debt crisis.
 However, with increased financial capability, young adults will be able to better manage their personal finances in a way that will enable them to minimize debt, build wealth, and achieve their own financial freedom.

-We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during November 2024.
-The data provides insights about key characteristics of debt relief seekers.
+We looked at a sample of data from Freedom Debt Relief of people seeking the best debt relief company for them during June 2025.
+This data highlights the wide range of individuals turning to debt relief.

 Credit card debt - average debt by selected states.